leivathan/cp3-leivathan/README.md

 - The report directory must include at least a pdf file.

 ## Code Directory
 - There is a 'code' directory.
-It contains nothing.
+It contains the input template for serpent.
 - You should place all of your code in this directory.
 - Don't forget to `git add`  `git commit` and `git push` all of the files you want to include.